-All complaints must be in writing via the Standards of Conduct Complaint form (attached)- and must include the home or business address, electronic-mail address and phone number of the complainant.
+All complaints must be in writing via the Standards of Conduct Complaint form (attached).
 Those wishing to submit an anonymous complaint may also do so using the form.
-However, you must provide some way of communicating with you in order to receive notices or requests for additional information as set out in these procedures.
+However, you must provide some way of communicating with you to receive notices or requests for additional information as set out in these procedures.